Your journey with brand strategy, messaging, and structured content in a plant- or land-based business

-Resources to do your own thing or have a partner
+Resources to build on your own or have a partner

-Are you a business owner or marketer for a brand grounded in plants, the outdoors, and nature-themed industries?
+Are you a business owner or marketer in a plant- or land-based industry?

-Everything I do involves creating persuasive messages with supportive designs and aligning my marketing perspective with a biology and agriculture education.
+Everything I do involves strategy, messaging, and longer form content, and aligning my communications perspective with a biology and agriculture education.
 This helps businesses grow by guiding audiences, building rapport, and prompting action.

 Do you have the time and experience to: